vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 export default Repo
 ```

-Here we're saying, "Mount the Planets store to `'planets'`."
+Here we're saying, "Mount the Planets domain to `'planets'`."
 It will
 managing everything under `repo.state.planets`.

 We can subscribe to that in our Planets presenter.
 Open it up once